Pinkowo/Unique/README.md

 * **Edit game levels:** Users can edit game levels directly on the website and can set up various objects and environments, such as ground, obstacles, props, enemies, etc.
 * **Test game levels:** Users can test the game levels they have just edited on the website and can check if the objects and environmental settings are correct.
 * **Share game levels:** Users can share the game levels they have just edited with others, allowing them to test and play on the website as well.
-* **Browse other players' shared game levels:** Users can browse other players' shared game levels on the website and can test and play them.
+* **Play other players' shared game levels:** Users can play other players' shared game levels on the homepage.

 ## Getting Started
 [Visit Unique](https://unique-game-editor.web.app/)